NicolasMRamos/freelance_site/README.md

 # University Project - Freelance Site

+This group project consists on a site I developed for the *Linguagens e Tecnologias Web* (LTW) class in my second year, second semester in FEUP.

 ## Description

-This group project consists on a site I developed for the *Linguagens e Tecnologias Web* (LTW) class in my second year, second semester in FEUP.

-The site consists on offering freelancing services.
-It has the following capabilites:
+The site consists on the offering and hiring of freelancing services.

+## Features

---> Register and Login/Logout
+* Register and Login/Logout

---> Profile Viewing and Profile Editing
+* Profile Viewing and Profile Editing

---> Service Creation and Tracking
+* Service Creation and Tracking

---> Order/Custom Order Placement and Tracking
+* Order/Custom Order Placement and Tracking

---> Search Filter
+* Search Filter

---> Reviews and Messages on Services
+* Reviews and Messages on Services

---> Admin Powers and Management of the Site
+* Admin Powers and Management of the Site

---> Responsive Design
+* Responsive Design